 Integrated development planning and the product of this process, the Integrated Development Plan (IDP) is a constitutional and legal process required of municipalities.
-Planning in general and the IDP in particular, is a critically important management tool to help transformation, growth and development at local government level.
+Planning in general and the IDP in particular, is a critically important management tool to help in transformation, growth and development at local government level.
 It is an approach to planning that involves the entire municipality and its citizens in finding the best solutions to achieve good long-term development.

-This revised IDP 2014/15 is the second review of the five year plan IDP 2012/17, it is based on the transformation, growth, development and execution of the five year IDP (2012/17).
+This revised IDP 2015/16 is the third review of the five year plan IDP 2012/17; it is based on the transformation, growth, development and execution of the five year IDP (2012/17).
 This IDP therefore outlines the objectives and programmes that the municipality seeks to realise over this financial year.

-The following is a summary of the contents of the 2013/14 IDP.
+The following is a summary of the contents of the reviewed 2014/15 IDP.

-1 (Introduction and Background) provides a national context to the IDP process, outlines the key pieces of legislation impacting on municipal integrated development planning, reflects on the important elements of inter-governmental planning, highlights the Mafube LM powers and functions, and provides a brief overview of the process that was followed in developing the revised IDP including the community participation component.

-2 (Situational Analysis) deals with the geographical context of the municipality, and an assessment of the municipal institution (political structure, administration and the community).

-3 (Development Strategies) reflects on the national and provincial policy priorities such as the National Development Plan (Vision 2030), the New Growth Path and the Free State PGDS.
-It includes the Vision, Mission and Value statements of the municipality, municipal development strategies and the detailed strategic plans which was aligned to the national and provincial strategic priorities and outcomes.

-4 (Financial Strategy and Plan) is mainly based on Medium Term Revenue and Expenditure Framework (MTREF) of the municipality and outlines the municipality's financial strategy, revenue and expenditure framework for the next three years, proposed tariff increases, capital funding requirements and allocations.
-This chapter therefore includes a detailed breakdown of the capital projects planned by the municipality for the next three financial years to address outstanding community needs and service delivery targets.

-5 (Performance Management System) The chapter reflects on the legislative framework for local government performance management, the new outcomes approach to performance management in government, the elements of a performance management cycle and performance reporting and review requirements.

-6 (2013/14 Annual Performance Plan-SDBIP) details the components of the SDBIP as required by the MFMA and National Treasury Circulars.
-It outlines the monthly revenue and expenditure projections, quarterly service delivery targets and capital works plan for the 2013/14 financial year.
+- 1 (Introduction and Background) provides a national context to the IDP process, outlines the key pieces of legislation impacting on municipal integrated development planning, reflects on the important elements of inter-governmental planning, highlights the Mafube LM powers and functions, and provides a brief overview of the process that was followed in developing the revised IDP including the community participation component. - 2 (Situational Analysis) deals with the geographical context of the municipality, and an assessment of the municipal institution (political structure, administration and the community).
+The current level of growth, development and the level of access to basic services of the community. - 3 (Development Strategies) reflects on the national and provincial policy priorities such as the National Development Plan (Vision 2030), the New Growth Path and the Free State PGDS.
+It includes the Vision, Mission and Value statements of the municipality, municipal development strategies and the detailed strategic plans which was aligned to the national and provincial strategic priorities and outcomes. - 4 (Financial Strategy and Plan) is mainly based on Medium Term Revenue and Expenditure Framework (MTREF) of the municipality and outlines the municipality's financial strategy, revenue and expenditure framework for the next three years, proposed tariff increases, capital funding requirements and allocations.
+This chapter therefore includes a detailed breakdown of the capital projects planned by the municipality for the next three financial years to address outstanding community needs and service delivery targets. - 5 (Performance Management System) The chapter reflects on the legislative framework for local government performance management, the new outcomes approach to performance management in government, the elements of a performance management cycle and performance reporting and review requirements. - 6 (2014/15 Annual Performance Plan-SDBIP) details the components of the SDBIP as required by the MFMA and National Treasury Circulars.
+It outlines the monthly revenue and expenditure projections, quarterly service delivery targets and capital works plan for the 2014/15 financial year.